 While the fort is a robust piece of architecture, the palaces- Raja Mahal and Rani Mahal – are exquisite examples of Vijayanagara architecture.
 These are three-storied buildings made with brick, stone, and lime mortar.
 There is no use of timber in the whole building.
 The central tower of the palace contains the durbar hall, which rises to the second floor and is supported by pillars.
 The marvel of architecture and wonder of decoration makes this place one of the most compelling places to see in Tirupati.
 The place is open from 10:00 in the morning to 8:45 in the evening, and you need to pay INR 10 per person as an entry fee.
 It is one of the famous places in Tirupati.

 11. Srinivasa Mangapuram

 Although Tirupati is known to be the abode of Sri Venkateswara or Balajee, it also has other places of tourist attraction.
-There is no doubt that the primary attraction of Tirupati is the Sri Venkateswara Temple on Tirumala hills.
+There is no doubt that the primary attraction of Tirupati is the Sri Venkateswara Temple on the Tirumala hills.
 Yet, once you have had a darshan of the deity, there is ample scope to broaden your horizon about places to see in Tirupati.
 Monuments of religious significance are not the only tourist attractions of this sacred town.
 If you are visiting as a tourist, Tirupati will not disappoint you.
-It offers an ensemble of natural niches, historical monuments, archaeological relics, opportunity to engage in adventurous activities as well as beautiful gardens.
+It offers an ensemble of natural niches, historical monuments, archaeological relics, and opportunities to engage in adventurous activities as well as beautiful gardens.